deepconrad/Conrad-nit-Series/README.md

 ## System Design

-Conrad NIT 120B is built to operate within a controlled AI system rather than as a standalone, ungoverned model.
+Conrad NIT Model is built to operate within a controlled AI system rather than as a standalone, ungoverned model.

 Typical surrounding components include:
 - prompt orchestration